 Penthouse at 212 5th Ave., New York CIty (Sotheby’s International Realty)

 The sale of the penthouse at 212 5th Ave. was the highest sale in downtown New York City in 2019.
 Nikki Field, Kevin Brown, Mara Flash Blum and Brad Ingalls of Sotheby’s International Realty led sales for Madison Equities’ new development project.
+John Burger of Brown Harris Stevens brought the buyer.
 Originally constructed as a manufacturing building in 1912, 212 5th Ave. was reimagined as 48 residences, including one full-floor residence and a penthouse.

 Spelling Manor (Coldwell Banker Residential Brokerage)